2021 Atlantic Hurricane Season Fast Facts - KESQ

 Tropical Storm Danny

-June 28, 2021 – Tropical Storm Danny forms off the coast of South Carolina.
+June 28, 2021 – Tropical Storm Danny forms off the coast of South Carolina and makes landfall just north of Hilton Head.
+Later, Danny weakens to a tropical depression.

 Elsa